DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 A tone he felt more than heard.

-Jason sat up, running his hands through his hair.
-It was getting too long again.
-He should get it cut.
-Add it to the list of things he kept meaning to do.

 "Get a grip, Fischer," he muttered to the empty room.
 "You're not special.
-This isn't happening."
+So why is this happening?"

-But it was happening.
+No answer came, but **something** was happening.
 That was the problem.

 He stood, padding barefoot to the kitchen.
 Filled a glass with tap water.
 Drank it standing at the sink, watching his reflection in the darkened window.

 Twenty-seven years old.
-Average in every measurable way.
-Tested at sixteen like everyone else.
-Results: minimal resonance potential.
-Not zeroùnever quite zeroùbut low enough that the academy rep had smiled that professional, apologetic smile and said, "Perhaps a career in documentation or preservation would suit you better."

-Translation: You're not worth training.
+Still in the same job.
+Still in the same apartment.
+Still waiting for something to change.
+He'd built an entire life around that test result at sixteen.
+Around being told he wasn't worth the effort.

 And Jason had accepted it.
 Because what else could he do?
 You couldn't argue with harmonic tests.
 They were objective.
 Scientific.
 Like being told you're colorblind or tone-deaf.
 Just a fact of biology.

 So he'd gone to college.
 Gotten his diploma in digital archiving.
 Found a job.
 Built a life out of quiet acceptance.

-And now...
+Except now, something happened.

 Now something was humming in his chest that shouldn't be there.